huangzixia/ExUTR/doc/Installation.md

 ##Installation

-The instructions for the installation are based on Ubuntu Linux system.
+The instructions for the installation are based on the Ubuntu system.
+ExUTR does not support Windows system.

 **1. Install the dependent tools and databases.**

+- Ubuntu 12.04 or higher

 - Perl 5.6.1 or higher